11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Bahia Palace

 Explore the opulence of Bahia Palace, a masterpiece of Moroccan architecture.
 Marvel at its intricately carved wooden ceilings, vibrant tiled courtyards, and lush gardens.
-Built in the late 19th century, it showcased the grandeur of Moroccan design and served as a residence for former rulers.
-Don't miss this architectural gem's stunning craftsmanship and historical significance in Marrakech.
+Built in the late 19th century, the palace showcases the grandeur of Moroccan design and served as a residence for former rulers.
+Don’t miss this architectural gem, renowned for its stunning craftsmanship and historical significance in Marrakech.

 1 hour Admission ticket included